16. Environments and evaluation (*)#

 Here is what happened.

 A call to test creates a local function subtest, whose associated environment is set to the local frame of the current call.
-It is precisely the current environment where subtest was created.
+It is precisely the current environment where subtest was created (because R has lexical scope).

 x